youssefazrak/third-party-images/fluent-bit/README.md

 ### Code modifications

 The code of `out-sequentialhttp` is almost identical to `out-http`.
 The only difference is how msgpack to JSON transcoding/sending to the HTTP backend is done in the `cb_http_flush` function.

+> **NOTE:** Even though the `out-sequentialhttp` plugin sends out logs one-by-one, retry is still done for the whole batch.
+If one HTTP request fails, then all of the logs in the respective batch will be re-sent.

 ### Functional testing